ruthmd/react-todo-list/README.md

 # Todo-List

-## Run the following commands int the project directory
+## Run the following commands in the project directory

 ### to fetch and install dependencies